 Every day we are bombarded with pokes to our emotional state.
 Each jab tests us and depending on our practiced tolerance or just how we are feeling physically and mentally that day will determine if you explode or not.
 It is inevitable that you will get tested today, how are you going to react?
 If you are tested over and over, can you hold up?
 When you are at your wit’s end will you choose to react positively or negatively?
 Can you end a bad day right now?

 It is easy to react poorly if you practice reacting poorly.

 Many of us have gotten ourselves in the habit of reacting poorly to just about every uncomfortable situation, it is almost animalistic as to why.
-Anger is often the “catch-all” emotion to every perceived negative situation.
+Anger is often the “catch-all” emotion for every perceived negative situation.
 When we cannot process what we are feeling, we often resort to anger as it releases stress hormones that keep us on our toes and protected.

 It is our primal need for survival

 We aren’t primates and because we are evolved, we have control over our emotional well-being.
 We know how we are feeling.
-Practiced anger to negative situations only throws fuel on the fire.
+Practiced anger in negative situations only throws fuel on the fire.
 Anger almost always breeds more anger, unless you douse it with kindness and understanding.
-Like all learned behavior, practiced kindness is not easy at first, but it can be learned.
+Like all learned behaviour, practiced kindness is not easy at first, but it can be learned.
 It is what separates us from the animals.